hsdn/tera-settings-fixer/README.md

 ## Lock Settings

-Use command `lock` to lock settings.
+Use command `setlock` to lock settings.
 To unlock the settings, re-enter the command.

-Important: if you have changed the settings and want to lock them, first go to the character selection screen, then return to the game and enter the command `lock`.
+Important: if you have changed the settings and want to lock them, first go to the character selection screen, then return to the game and enter the command `setlock`.